w3ctag/design-reviews/.github/ISSUE_TEMPLATE/005-early-design-review.md

 You should also know that...

-[please tell us anything you think is relevant to this review]
+{{Please tell us anything else you think is relevant to this review.}}

 ------------------------------------------------------------------------------------
 CAREFULLY READ AND DELETE CONTENT BELOW THIS LINE BEFORE SUBMITTING

+Use links to content rather than pasting text into this issue.
+Issues are ephemeral and most of the material we are asking for has long term value.

 Please preview the issue and check that the links work before submitting.

-In particular:
-* if anything links to a URL which requires authentication (e.g. Google document), please make sure anyone with the link can access the document.
-We would prefer public documents though, since we work in the open.
+Please make sure anyone with the link can access the document.
+We may refuse to review anything that is not public.

-¹ For background, see our [explanation of how to write a good explainer](https://tag.w3.org/explainers/).
-We recommend the explainer to be in [Markdown](https://github.github.com/gfm/).
+¹ An explainer must address user needs and contain examples of use.
+See our [explanation of how to write a good explainer](https://tag.w3.org/explainers/).

 ² Even for early-stage ideas, a Security and Privacy questionnaire helps us understand potential security and privacy issues and mitigations for your design, and can save us asking redundant questions.
 See https://www.w3.org/TR/security-privacy-questionnaire/.

+³ For your own organization, you can simply state the organization's position instead of linking to it.
+This includes items on [Mozilla standards-positions](https://github.com/mozilla/standards-positions), and [WebKit standards-positions](https://github.com/WebKit/standards-positions).
+Chromium doesn't have a standards-positions repository and [prefers](https://source.chromium.org/chromium/chromium/src/+/main:docs/standards/positions/GoogleChrome/README.md) to use comments from the teams that maintain the relevant area of their codebase.